Oxaphosphetane

 An oxaphosphetane is a molecule containing a four-membered ring with one phosphorus, one oxygen and two carbon atoms.
 In a 1,2-oxaphosphetane phosphorus is bonded directly to oxygen, whereas a 1,3-oxaphosphetane has the phosphorus and oxygen atoms at opposite corners.

 1,2-Oxaphosphetanes are rarely isolated but are important intermediates in the Wittig reaction and related reactions such as the Seyferth–Gilbert homologation and the Horner–Wadsworth–Emmons reaction.
 Edwin Vedejs's NMR studies first revealed the importance of oxaphosphetanes in the mechanism of the Wittig reaction in the 1970s.

+In 2005 the first isolation of 1,2-Oxaphosphetanes (typical Wittig intermediates) was reported.
+One of the compounds was characterized by X-ray crystallography and NMR.
+Although relatively stable, thermal decomposition of these oxaphosphetanes gave a phosphonium salt, which slowly dissociated to the Wittig reaction starting materials, the carbonyl and olefin compounds.